p-akanksha/ENPM661-Project3/readme.md

 # ENPM661-Project3
 This project is an implementation of A* path planning algorithm in a continuous workspace for a turtlebot, which is a non-holonomic robot.

+To begin with, add the package in a catkin workspace and build the workspace using ```catkin build```.

 To find the path, run:

 ```$ python Astar_rigid.py```

+After the above program has completed, the simulation can be run in ros.

-To run the simulation in ros, enter the following in one terminal
+To run the simulation in ros, enter the following in one terminal.
+Note that the value after -x, -y, -Y in the below command are the starting x, y coordinates and theta respectively.

 ```$export ROBOT_INITIAL_POSE="-x -4 -y -3 -Y 0"```